-Randy grew up in Los Angeles, Dallas, and Tyler, but has lived in Houston since 1984 after moving here to attend law school.
+Randy grew up in Los Angeles, Dallas, and Tyler, but has lived in Houston since 1984, after moving here to attend law school.
 During his first 15 years of practice, Randy worked principally as a litigator and as an appellate lawyer, handling both federal and state court appeals, including arguments before the Supreme Court of Texas and briefing to the Supreme Court of the United States.
-Since then, he has transitioned to focus primarily on corporate, transactional, and real estate work, although he remains actively involved in litigation and appellate law, including construction and employment disputes and other commercial matters.
+Since then, he has transitioned to focus primarily on corporate, transactional, and real estate work, while remaining actively involved in litigation and appellate law, including construction and employment disputes and other commercial matters.

 Randy has two children, Connor and Kendall.
 He spent many years coaching lacrosse and working with lacrosse-related organizations.
 Randy was also actively involved in scouting and was a Captain with the Houston Livestock Show and Rodeo.